Holyoke Housing Authority

-Holyoke Housing Authority is a public housing agency in Holyoke, Massachusetts that participates in the Section 8 Housing Choice Voucher, Public Housing, Moderate Rehabilitation, Homeownership, and Moving to Work programs.
-As of March 20th, 2019, Holyoke Housing Authority has 1 waiting lists that are open now or opening soon.
+Holyoke Housing Authority is a Public Housing Agency in Holyoke, Massachusetts that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Moving to Work, Moderate Rehabilitation, and Homeownership programs.
+As of May 26th, 2020, Holyoke Housing Authority has 1 waiting lists that are open now or opening soon.

 The HUD Public Housing Waiting List is open indefinitely.

 |Massachusetts Housing Choice Voucher Centralized